About the causes, investigations and treatments for pulsatile tinnitus.

-By contrast, pulsatile tinnitus is a rhythmical noise that usually has the same rate as the heart.
-This is easily checked by feeling the pulse at the same time as listening to the tinnitus.
-There are a few types of tinnitus in which a rhythmical sound is experienced that is not in time with the pulse - this is discussed at the end of this leaflet.
+In contrast, pulsatile tinnitus is a rhythmical noise that usually has the same beat as the heart.
+It can be easily identified by feeling the pulse at the same time as listening to the tinnitus.
+Rhythmical sound is experienced in other types of tinnitus but these are not in time with the pulse (see more on this at the end of the page).

 When doctors investigate cases of tinnitus, it is rare for them to find a single identifiable cause for the problem.
-With pulsatile tinnitus, the chances of finding a specific cause are more likely than in the non-pulsatile form, but it is still difficult to identify a definite cause.
+However, with pulsatile tinnitus, the chances of finding a specific cause are more likely though it is still difficult.

-Pulsatile tinnitus is due to a change in blood flow in the vessels near the ear or to a change in awareness of that blood flow.
-The involved vessels include the large arteries and veins in the neck and base of the skull and smaller ones in the ear itself.
-The blood flow can be altered by a variety of factors:
+Pulsatile tinnitus is caused by a change in blood flow in the vessels near the ear or to a change in awareness of that blood flow.
+These vessels are located in the large arteries and veins in the neck and base of the skull, or the smaller ones in the ear itself.

 Generalised increased blood flow

 Blood that is flowing quickly makes more noise than blood that is flowing slowly.
 Increased blood flow throughout the body can occur in strenuous exercise or pregnancy.
 It can also occur in severe anaemia or when the thyroid gland is overactive, a condition known as hyperthyroidism or thyrotoxicosis.

 Sometimes blood flow is increased in a single blood vessel or group of blood vessels rather than a generalised increase.
 For example, the stapedial artery in the middle ear normally closes before birth.
 In some people it can remain open and the blood flow adjacent to middle ear structures can generate pulsatile tinnitus.